 Cadsonbury Publications, Christchurch, 1997.
 Softback.
 120 pages.
 NEW

-Capper Press, Christchurch, 1977.
-Hardback with dust jacket.
+Whitcombe and Tombs Ltd., Christchurch, 1940.
+Hardback, no dust jacket.
 431 pages.
 SECONDHAND

 The history of the Guard family and their adventures in the Marlborough Sounds, from the time when Jacky Guard set up his whaling camp at Te Awaiti in Tory Channel in 1830.
 Illustrated with numerous photographs.

 The illustrated centennial history of Picton, declared capital of Marlborough in 1858, in became a borough in 1876.
 It is the Cook Strait ferry port of entry from North to South Islands and passengers and ships are vital part of its history.
+Minor damage.

 Cape Catley Ltd., Whatamongo Bay, 1976.
 Hardback with dust jacket.
 262 pages.
 SECONDHAND